How Dashly failed 27 hypotheses in a month and got 2x leads growth

 The MVP approach helps us avoid unworthy funding projects.

 During tests, we set the status of each hypothesis on the board in Favro.
-Then, each morning, we hold stand-ups to check up on each hypothesis, its testing progress, and possible obstacles.
+Then, we hold stand-ups each morning to check on each hypothesis, its testing progress, and possible obstacles.
 It helps us identify challenges quickly.

 Analytics.
-When a test is over, it’s time to analyze the outcomes and the key metrics — the ones we listed when stating a hypothesis.
+When a test is over, it’s time to analyze the outcomes and the key metrics we listed when stating a hypothesis.

 We use our dashboard in Rick — the end-to-end analytics platform — to see the key metrics.

-In Rick, we can see the whole picture: from an ad campaign that hooked a user, and how much it cost us, to a point where a user converted to a product demo from our sales, paid for the implementation of a plan in the product and started using the product.
-This 360-degree view helps us see the value we brought to the company, evaluate our performance, and calculate the return rate of our investments in paid ads and the team.
+In Rick, we can see the whole picture: from an ad campaign that hooked a user and how much it cost us to a point where a user converted to a product demo from our sales, paid for the implementation of a plan in the product and started using the product.
+This 360-degree view helps us see the value we bring to the company, evaluate our performance, and calculate the return rate of our investments in paid ads and the team.

-We also use Dashly for analytics, as we test many of our hypotheses with it.
+We also use Dashly for analytics, as we test many of our hypotheses.
 For example, we monitor our email and chatbot metrics there.

-After a test, we collect as many metrics as possible because it’s essential for us to see the reasons a hypothesis worked out or didn’t.
+After a test, we collect as many metrics as possible because we need to see the reasons a hypothesis worked out or didn’t.
 The figures help you decide if you should test a hypothesis again.
 For example, we test an email campaign with an invitation to our event; we want to generate 30 registrations, but we only get 5.

 Looking at more campaign metrics, I can see that the open rate was only 3% — so most recipients didn’t even see our offer.
-If that’s the case, we should test the campaign again, but with a more appealing email subject.
+If so, we should test the campaign again, but with a more appealing email subject.

 What happens after you test a hypothesis?

 It’s amazing!
 But it all looks so smooth.
-You decided to team up, succeeded in it, and fine-tuned the processes.
+You decided to team up, succeeded, and fine-tuned the processes.
 Didn’t you face any challenges on your way?